-The Inter-Club Council (ICC) is a place for club presidents to meet once a month to discuss issues pertinent to the individual clubs.
-Clubs provide a place for students to get involved, to develop, and give back to the community.
+The Inter-Club Council (ICC) consists of several different Vanguard sponsored clubs which provide a place for students to get involved, to develop, and give back to the community.

 Want to join a club?

 If you are looking for a way to get involved, joining a club is a great place to start.
-The Office of Student Engagement sponsors student initiated and run clubs through which anyone can get plugged into campus, make new friends, enjoy a particular hobby or special interest, advocate for a great cause, and so much more.
+The Office of Student Engagement sponsors student initiated and student-run clubs so that anyone can get plugged into campus, make new friends, enjoy a particular hobby or special interest or advocate for a great cause.

-A club for students with disabilities to explore the challenges of living with a disability, and learn from each other
+ABLE is a club for students to learn about the challenges of living with a disability

 The Veteran’s club supports the needs of our Veteran students and promotes the appreciation and support of all Veterans